NFL Front Office Analyst, ESPN

-Mark Dominik enters his 18th year with the Buccaneers organization and his fourth season as general manager in 2012, after being named the fourth general manager in team history on January 17, 2009.
-Over the past 16 seasons, Dominik has contributed to seven playoff appearances and four division titles.
+Mark Dominik was named the fourth general manager in team history on January 17, 2009.
+From 1996-2013, Dominik contributed to seven playoff appearances and four division titles.

-In only two seasons leading the Buccaneers’ front office, Dominik has already gained a reputation as one of the league’s top talent evaluators, with a keen aptitude for finding late-round gems, in addition to fully utilizing the “second draft”—bringing in rookie contributors through undrafted free agency, scouring the waiver wire and opposing teams’ practice squads.
+In his three seasons leading the Buccaneers’ front office, Dominik gained a reputation as one of the league’s top talent evaluators, with a keen aptitude for finding late-round gems, in addition to fully utilizing the “second draft”—bringing in rookie contributors through undrafted free agency, scouring the waiver wire and opposing teams’ practice squads.

 During the 2010 offseason, Dominik oversaw Tampa Bay’s 2011 draft class, which included the likes of DE Adrian Clayborn, DE Da’Quan Bowers, LB Mason Foster, TE Luke Stocker and S Ahmad Black—all players to add to the Buccaneers’ talented young core.